renaud/steacher/prompt.md

      ```

 5. **Execution Errors (if any):**

-   - Error messages produced during code execution.
+   - Error messages from code execution.

    - Format:
      ```
      # Execution Errors: